 Rudimentary solutions for feeding product data into B2B portals, such as taking data directly from an ERP system, result in inferior product listings.
 ERP systems have been found to leave abbreviations in product titles, cryptic attributes, and inconsistent capitalization.
 All of this looks really bad on a customer-facing website and is unfortunately still the norm in many industries and niches in the B2B space.

 It’s true that B2B customers are more likely to know what they are looking for, and frankly, they are more used to a poor user experience.
 But B2B customers are people, too.
 As consumers, we buy products more easily when they evoke an emotional response.
-In B2B, you can get on the path to exponential growth simply by investing in high-quality content – photos, videos, in-depth attributes – and giving your customers more than they are used to.
+In B2B, you can get on the path to exponential growth simply by investing in high-quality content – creating videos, photos, in-depth attributes – and giving your customers more than they are used to.

 Using product information to your advantage